 - Website: FAR Subpart 12.1 – Acquisition of Commercial Items

-- Website: FAR Subpart 12.5 – Applicability of Certain Laws to the Acquisition of Commercial Items and Commercially Available Off-The-Shelf Items
+- Website: FAR Subpart 12.5 – Applicability of Commercial Items and Commercially Available Off-The-Shelf Items